MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/create-edit-field-portal.md

 [!INCLUDE[cc-data-platform-banner](../../includes/cc-data-platform-banner.md)]

-The [Power Apps portal](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc) provides an easy way to create and edit entity fields with the Common Data Service.
+The [Power Apps portal](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc) provides an easy way to create and edit table fields with the Common Data Service.

 The portal enables configuring the most common options, but certain options can only be set using solution explorer. <br />More information:
 - [Create and edit fields for Common Data Service](create-edit-fields.md)